Trachoma: Prevention and control

-Progress, Challenges and Future
+Progress, challenges, and future

-Significant strides have been made in SSA where several countries have achieved validation of elimination as a public-health problem (for example, Senegal in July 2025).
+Significant strides have been made in SSA.
+Several countries have achieved validation of elimination as a public-health problem (for example, Senegal in July 2025).
 Nonetheless, a number of major challenges still persist.
-Persistent high-burden countries such as Ethiopia and South Sudan have remote geography, conflict, weak infrastructure and resource constraints that slow progress.
+Persistent high-burden countries such as Ethiopia and South Sudan have remote geography, conflict, weak infrastructure, and resource constraints that slow progress.
 Under-reporting and data gaps exist in many endemic districts that lack up to date prevalence surveys, limiting evidence-based targeting.
-Integration of One Health is still uneven in these regions where aligning human health, environmental health, veterinary/environmental infrastructure still remain a work in progress.
-Another challange exists with the sustainability of programmes.
-Maintaining antibiotic supply chains, trained surgical teams, behaviour change and environmental improvements over long periods is resource intensive and often run out of monetary support.
+Integration of One Health is still uneven in these regions, where aligning human health, environmental health, and veterinary/environmental infrastructure remains a work in progress.
+Another challenge exists with the sustainability of programmes.
+Maintaining antibiotic supply chains, trained surgical teams, behaviour change, and environmental improvements over long periods is resource-intensive and often runs out of monetary support.
 Looking ahead, the road to elimination of trachoma in SSA will require intensified cross-sectoral coordination, increased funding, community-driven hygiene, environmental improvements, and leveraging climate resilient infrastructure.